GNet2025/GNet/README.md

 Run the notebook `Quick Demo/Step1_GNet_Training.ipynb` to train the GNet model on MNIST.
 This will save the trained parameters to disk.

 ### 4. Inference with EHDG-Net
-Run the notebook `Quick Demo/Step2_EHDGNet.ipynb` to to do the inference using the Embedded High-Dimensional GNet.
+Run the notebook `Quick Demo/Step2_EHDGNet.ipynb` to perform the inference using the Embedded High-Dimensional GNet.